 Today, however, it houses one of Italy’s oldest private museums.
 The collection contains many great masterpieces, that include original statues from the facade of the cathedral and some works by Duccio da Buoninsegna, including one of the greatest masterpieces to emerge from the early 14th century – “The Alterpiece of the Majesty”.

-It opens at 10am, 30 minutes before the cathedral does, so you might want to consider visiting here first to avoid queues later.
+It opens at 10am, 30 minutes before the cathedral does.

 3. Stop to take it all in at the Piazza del Campo